Taxis of New York City: Approved taxi models

 As of 2019, there are several approved models for use as New York City medallion taxis.

 There is no restriction on the makes and models for boro taxis.

 Approved vehicles must have air conditioning for the backseat rows, as well as sufficient space to install the partition behind the front row.

 While medallion taxicabs in the city are always yellow and boro taxis are green, car service vehicles may be any color but yellow; they are usually black and are sometimes called "black car" services.
 Despite the de jure prohibition on picking up passengers who hail on the street, some livery cabs nevertheless do so anyway, often to make extra money.
-When a livery cab engages in street pick-ups, it becomes known as a "gypsy cab."
+When a livery cab engages in street pick-ups, it becomes known as a "gypsy cab", local slang for an illegal taxi operation.
 They are often found in areas not routinely visited by medallion cabs, and authorities tend to ignore the practice rather than leave sections of the city without cab service.